collabnix/wasmlabs/rust/README.md

 cd wasm
 ```

-##
+## Add Wasm32-wasi to yoru Rust Toolchain

+The command ```rustup target add wasm32-wasi``` adds the wasm32-wasi target to your Rust toolchain.
+This target allows you to compile Rust code to WebAssembly (WASM) for the WebAssembly System Interface (WASI).

 ```
 rustup target add wasm32-wasi
 ```

-Run the following command to verify if  Rust is configured and you’re ready to create the app.
+## Verify if  Rust is configured and you’re ready to create the app.

 ```
 rustup target list